What's the best answer for this interview question?

 “The biggest priorities in my career and job search are to continue leveraging my niche industry experience and leadership skills.

-“Since the job description mentions developing and leading a cross-functional team and I have been doing this on a large scale in the same industry in my current role for the last three years, it seems like a great fit.
-This is especially as you are at the early stages of growing this department and I know how to build out the organizational structure and ways of working.
+Since the job description mentions developing and leading a cross-functional team and I have been doing this on a large scale in the same industry in my current role for the last three years, it seems like a great fit.
+As I've learned more about this company, I've discovered that this department is still in the initial stages of its development.
+My experience in building out organizational structure should help me to add real value as a member of this team.

 “I believe I have the skillset and the experience to make a real difference with you, and that's why I want this position and why I believe it makes sense as my next career move.”

-Preparing an answer to “why do you want this job?” is straightforward when you know how.
-If you're unsure whether your response is showcasing your enthusiasm for the position, or whether you are conveying the right amount of detail to answer the question effectively, our TopInterview coaches can help you to find the right balance.
+If you're unsure whether your response is highlighting your enthusiasm for the position and conveying the right amount of detail to answer the question effectively, our TopInterview coaches can help you to find the right balance.